 While open web pages on Google Chrome browser Getting Error “Your connection is not private.
 Attackers might be trying to steal your information”?
 The most common cause of this issue is the wrong date and time settings.
 If the date and time on your computer aren’t right, you’ll be unable to connect to the internet properly.
 This usually happens when you fresh install your operating system or travel to a different time zone.
 So, just set the correct time and date, and you should be good to go.
-If it still results Your Connection is Not Private error Here some applicable solutions to fix:
+If it still results in Your Connection is Not Private error Here are some applicable solutions to fix:

 Your connection is not private